Nikita Khrushchev: Struggle for power

 The power struggle continued.
 Malenkov's power was in the central state apparatus, which he sought to extend through reorganizing the government, giving it additional power at the expense of the Party.
-He also sought public support by lowering retail prices and lowering the level of bond sales to citizens, which had long been effectively obligatory.
-Khrushchev, on the other hand, with his power base in the Party, sought to strengthen the Party and his position within it.
+He also sought public support by lowering retail prices and the level of bond sales to citizens, which had long been effectively obligatory.
+Khrushchev, with his power base in the Party, sought to strengthen the Party and his position within it.
 While, under the Soviet system, the Party was to be preeminent, it had been greatly drained of power by Stalin, who had given much of that power to himself and to the Politburo (later, to the Presidium).
 Khrushchev saw that with the Presidium in conflict, the Party and its Central Committee might again become powerful.
-Khrushchev carefully cultivated high Party officials, and was able to appoint supporters as local Party bosses, who then took seats on the Central Committee.
+Khrushchev carefully cultivated high Party officials and was able to appoint supporters as local Party bosses, who then took seats on the Central Committee.

 Khrushchev presented himself as a down-to-earth activist prepared to take up any challenge, contrasting with Malenkov who, though sophisticated, came across as colourless.
 Khrushchev arranged for the Kremlin grounds to be opened to the public, an act with "great public resonance".
 While both Malenkov and Khrushchev sought reforms to agriculture, Khrushchev's proposals were broader and included the Virgin Lands Campaign, under which hundreds of thousands of young volunteers would settle and farm areas of Western Siberia and Northern Kazakhstan.
-While the scheme eventually became a tremendous disaster for Soviet agriculture, it was initially successful.
+While the scheme was initially successful, it eventually became a tremendous disaster for Soviet agriculture.
 In addition, Khrushchev possessed incriminating information on Malenkov, taken from Beria's secret files.
 As Soviet prosecutors investigated the atrocities of Stalin's last years, including the Leningrad case, they came across evidence of Malenkov's involvement.
 Beginning in February 1954, Khrushchev replaced Malenkov in the seat of honour at Presidium meetings; in June, Malenkov ceased to head the list of Presidium members, which was thereafter organized in alphabetical order.
 Khrushchev's influence continued to increase, winning the allegiance of local party heads, and with his nominee heading the KGB.